Mana Aida/Maya (Cure Heart/Glitter Heart)

 - Crazy Jealous Guy: Downplayed.
 He's jealous of Ira who is taken care of by Rikka in Episode 26.

-- Gender-Blender Name: He's actually a guy.
-Despite this, he has a feminine name.
+- Gender-Blender Name: Despite the mascara-like thingy near his eyes and bow, he is actually a guy.
+However, he still has a feminine name Rachel.

 - Meaningful Name: He's named after the card corresponding to the Queen of Diamonds in old Parisian playing-card decks.